Brandon-Rozek/website/content/blog/2017-03-14-monte-carlo-pi.md

 Meaning the area of the circle will be the number of times that the inequality was satisfied $$A_{circle} = \# Successes$$

-And the area of the square will be the number of times the simulation was run, since the random numbers generated will always be between 0 and 1 $$A_{square} = \# Trials$$
+And the area of the square will be the number of times the simulation was run, since the random numbers generated will always be between 0 and 1 $A_{square} = \# Trials$

 Recall that taking the ratio of the area of the circle and the area of the square is a fourth of pi. $$\frac{\frac{1}{4} \pi}{1} = \frac{1}{4} \pi$$